Twisted S-Duality: Introduction

 \subsection{Acknowledgements}

 We thank Kevin Costello, Davide Gaiotto, and Si Li for their guidance on us learning aspects of string theory.
-Learning and even writing a paper about string theory as mathematicians wasn't easy, so their help was invaluable.
+Learning and even writing a paper about a part of string theory as mathematicians wasn't easy, so their help was invaluable.
 Especially this project wouldn't even have taken off without lectures on a related topic by Costello and following extensive discussions with him.
 This work was first announced at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
-We thank Dylan Butson, Jacques Distler, Brian Williams, and Edward Witten for critical questions and useful discussions.
+We thank Dylan Butson, Jacques Distler, Nick Rozenblyum, Brian Williams, and Edward Witten for critical questions and useful discussions.
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No. 2022R1F1A107114212) and by the LAMP Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (No. RS-2023-00301976).